 $300 covers a large Rough Tough crate for safe transportation of the puppy in a vehicle

 $800 covers an extra large aluminum lifetime guaranteed Impact Dog Crate

 $1,000 covers a Dust Off Grant, which helps with emergency surgeries, retirement and end of life care for service dogs

 $5,000 provides 500 hours of service dog training ($10 hour)

 $10,000 covers an entire four-person, 10-day Warrior Class (includes travel, airfare, transportation, lodging, food, dog supplies, etc.)

-$25,000 covers all costs associated with 18 months of service dog training (food, medical, supplies, training, etc.)
+$25,000 covers all costs associated with up to two years of service dog training (food, medical, supplies, training, etc.)